Falmouth Oyster Festival (Cornwall)

-Falmouth’s Events Square hosts the Oyster Festival, from Thursday October 10 – Sunday October 13.
+Falmouth’s Events Square hosts the Oyster Festival, from Thursday, October 8 to Sunday, October 11.

-This annual festival celebrate the start of the oyster season, the native Fal Oyster and the diversity of Cornish seafood.
+This annual festival celebrates the start of the oyster season, the native Fal Oyster and the diversity of Cornish seafood.

 Daily demonstrations are held by top chefs and food experts, inspiring visitors to try the tastes of native oysters, wines, ales and local produce.

-The festival programme includes live music, local Cornish food and produce, arts and crafts, Working Boat race, Grand Oyster Parade.Date:10th October 2019-13th October 2019
+The festival programme includes live music, local Cornish food and produce, arts and crafts, Working Boat race, Grand Oyster Parade.Date:8th October 2020-11th October 2020

 - What do others think ...